inaturalist/iNaturalistReactNative/README.md

     1. If the download script fails: The sample model files are available in this [`small_model.zip`](https://github.com/inaturalist/SeekReactNative/releases/tag/v2.9.1-138) file.
     1. On Android, these files are named `small_inception_tf1.tflite` and `small_export_tax.csv`.
 Create a camera folder within Android assets (i.e. `android/app/src/debug/assets/camera`) and place the files there.
     1. On iOS, these files are named `small_inception_tf1.mlmodel` and `small_export_tax.json` and should be added to the `ios` folder.
+1. Optional: Add geo model file.
+The geo model file is not part of the code repo, and has to be installed.
+Like with the cv model the app itself will load the model file with the filename specified in a .env file.
+On Android, the current file name is specified in this env variable `ANDROID_GEO_MODEL_FILE_NAME`.
+On iOS, the current file name is specified in this env variable `IOS_GEO_MODEL_FILE_NAME`.
+Currently, there is no example model available to the public.
+The app will work without it.
+If you have access to the model file, you can add it following these steps:
+    1. On Android, the file should be placed in the `android/app/src/debug/assets/camera` folder.
+    1. On iOS, the file should be placed in the `ios` folder.

 ### Set up pre-commit hooks